 Do we recommend this as an outdoor camera, in light of this shortcoming?
 No, we do not.

 Bear in mind, though, that night vision varies widely across different brands.
-We’ve seen decent color night vision images from Reolink’s Argus 2.
+We’ve seen decent color night vision images from Reolink’s well-equipped cameras.
 This feature goes a long way toward making sense of all sorts of activity, but you should remember that it does pull more bandwidth from your network, like the aforementioned video resolution.
-Lorex has several models with color night vision in its lineup, too, if that’s more your style.
+Amcrest’s vast camera lineup includes several models with better-than-average color night vision, if that’s more your style.

 From where we sit, color night vision is not essential for protecting our home.
 We’ll leave it to you to decide if it’s essential for yours.